 I still feel strange asking for money as a wedding gift.

 That’s super normal.
 The cash fund wedding gift trend is gaining in popularity, but it’s still a relatively new concept, especially for older wedding guests.
-That said, there’s no shame in the cash fund game—you should feel good asking for the gifts that work best for your lifestyle.
+That said, there’s no shame in the cash registry game—you should feel good asking for the gifts that work best for your lifestyle.
 If you’re still feeling a little off about it, here are some cash fund etiquette tips.

 - Make cash an option, not a mandatory gift.
 And by that we mean, pair your cash fund with a traditional wedding registry.
 Create a standard registry filled with more traditional home, decor, and travel items—even if it’s just a few things.
 Then, add a few cash fund options to round it out.
 With Zola, you can easily blend your physical gifts and your cash fund gifts into one easy-to-use registry.